 Healthy granola recipe.
 Made with good-for-you ingredients, this homemade granola is just as healthy as it is delicious.
 Choose the highest quality ingredients possible that work for your family’s tastes and dietary needs.

 Make it your own.
 This granola recipe is very customizable.
-Once you have the basic ingredients, then choose your favorite mix-ins based on your tastes and seasonal preferences.
+Once you have the basic ingredients, choose your favorite mix-ins based on your tastes and seasonal preferences.
 Remember, this is your granola.
 Add in what you like and take out what you don’t!

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.